-- Communication Client Connects the device to Endpoint Manager for central management.
+- Communication Client Connects the device to Dragon Enterprise for central management.
 It is mandatory to install this client. - Security Client This is the security software.
-Depending on the operating system, it includes antivirus, firewall, threat-containment, web-filtering, and more.
-It is optional to install this client.

 TLDR

 - Click 'Not Specified' if you only want to install the communication client on target devices.
 The wizard will detect the target operating system and send the appropriate client to the device user. - Click one of the operating system tiles if you also want to install the security client.
 Make sure the target devices use the operating system you selected.